 An increase in consumed network capacity may however occur when the multi-path routing footprint contains many alternate paths which are substantially longer than the shortest path.
 In terms of the overall network performance, the individual strategy of choosing the shortest path is often asymptotically efficient [Gafni87] and [Yang01].
 However the shortest path approach offers no support for achieving real-time media fault-tolerance.
-In the present paper we study multi-path routing in order to minimize the impact of link failures without dealing with the problem of overall network utilization efficiency.
+In the present paper we study multi-path routing in order to minimize the impact of link failures without considering the problem of overall network utilization efficiency.

 In a bursty and lossy public network where the traffic share by a streaming media, such as Voice over IP (VOIP), is tiny and negligible, even doubling the capacity share can be justified, if allowing streaming media to become fault-tolerant.
-This is especially true, since, despite all Quality of Service (QoS) specifications, in public networks a tiny 18 kbps stream of VOIP packets is often treated at the same priority level as TCP bursts, each one consuming a capacity of hundreds of kilobits/s.
+This is especially true, since, despite all Quality of Service (QoS) specifications, in public networks, a tiny 18 kbps stream of VOIP packets is often treated at the same priority level as hundreds of kbps TCP bursts.

-Even for the portions of network carrying large shares of real-time media the fault-tolerance of real-time communication obtained at the cost of network utilization overhead is justified.
-For example, consider an Internet Telephony Service Provider (ITSP), carrying through its core network large numbers of simultaneous real-time media sessions.
+Even for networks carrying a large share of realtime media, ensuring fault-tolerance of real-time communication at the cost of an overhead in network utilization is justified.
+For example, consider an Internet Telephony Service Provider (ITSP), carrying through its core network many simultaneous real-time media sessions.
 A usual phone conversation typically costs several tens of US cents.
-In respect to a capacity of 1Mbps dedicated for VOIP traffic the cost of phone conversations corresponds to a factor of many tens or hundreds of thousands of USD per month.
-An ITSP would surely lease additional core network capacities at the typical cost of about 300USD per 1Mbps per month in order to improve the quality and stability of phone conversations.
+The cost of phone conversations transmitted over 1Mbps link is worth many tens or hundreds of thousands of USD per month.
+An ITSP would surely lease additional core network capacities at the typical cost of about 300USD per Mbps per month in order to improve the quality of the transmitted phone conversations.